-The American Academy of Pediatrics (AAP) recently updated its recommendations to prevent drowning in children, which is the leading cause of accidental death among children ages 1-4 years, according to the CDC.
+The American Academy of Pediatrics (AAP) updated its recommendations to prevent drowning in children, which is the leading cause of accidental death among children ages 1-4 years, according to the CDC.
 The AAP now recommends swim lessons for children as early as age 1 as a way to add another layer of protection against drowning.

 While it is important to note that children develop at different rates, recent studies suggest that instructional classes that include both the parent and child can help establish good water safety habits and build water readiness skills.
-This announcement comes following a critical meeting between the AAP, Olympic skier Bode Miller and Jonathan and Nicole Hughes.
+This announcement came following a critical meeting between the AAP, Olympic skier Bode Miller and Jonathan and Nicole Hughes.
 The Miller and Hughes families experienced tragedy firsthand when each of their families lost a child to drowning – on the same day, in different parts of the country.

 “We owe a great debt to the Miller & Hughes families.
 I cannot imagine the pain they have experienced,” said Megan Bachman, founder of Oklahoma Swim Academy.
 “For them to turn these catastrophes into change speaks volumes about the kind of people they are.
 As a result of this decision, I believe there will be a significant impact on our communities nationwide, as the lives of more young children will be saved by pediatricians encouraging parents to enroll in swim lessons earlier.”